Shub1427/Shub1427.github.io/pages/astro-v2/chap-01.md

 * How to show some images on screen.
 * How to use Game units instead of pixel, to get a resolution independent code.
+  * This is something I will cover later sometime, for now I don't have a good understanding for this.
 * How to use keyboard for inputs.
 What `Edge-Triggered` and `Level-Triggered` keyboard events are.

 Concepts of applying Physics, once these things are clear becomes easy.